 Dr. Fadok’s extensive teaching experience includes positions as Associate Professor of Dermatology at the College of Veterinary Medicine, University of Tennessee; the College of Veterinary Medicine, University of Florida; and the College of Veterinary Medicine, Texas A&M University.
 She also served as Associate Faculty Member and Associate Professor, Department of Pediatrics at the National Jewish Medical and Research Center.
 Her clinical work includes positions at several large, influential specialty referral practices in Colorado and Texas.
 Dr. Fadok has edited, reviewed and written many chapters on dermatology topics for prominent veterinary textbooks and journals, and conducted and published significant medical research within peer-reviewed veterinary journals.
 Additionally, she has given hundreds of Veterinary Dermatology and Immunology presentations at local, national and international veterinary conferences.

+About ZoetisZoetis (zô-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
+Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
+In 2014, the company generated annual revenue of $4.8 billion.
+With approximately 10,000 employees worldwide at the beginning of 2015, Zoetis serves veterinarians, livestock producers and people who raise and care for farm and companion animals with sales of its products in 120 countries.
+For more information, visit www.zoetis.com.
 IMPORTANT SAFETY INFORMATION: Do not use APOQUEL in dogs less than 12 months of age or those with serious infections.
 APOQUEL may increase the chances of developing serious infections, and may cause existing parasitic skin infections or pre-existing cancers to get worse.
 APOQUEL has not been tested in dogs receiving some medications including some commonly used to treat skin conditions such as corticosteroids and cyclosporines.
 Do not use in breeding, pregnant, or lactating dogs.
 Most common side effects are vomiting and diarrhea.
 APOQUEL has been used safely with many common medications including parasiticides, antibiotics and vaccines.
 For more information, please see the full Prescribing Information.

 IMPORTANT SAFETY INFORMATION: People with known hypersensitivity to penicillin or cephalosporins should avoid exposure to CONVENIA.
 Do not use in dogs or cats with a history of allergic reactions to penicillins or cephalosporins.
 Side effects for both dogs and cats include vomiting, diarrhea, decreased appetite/anorexia and lethargy.
 See full Prescribing Information.